The Art and Design Department

-At AS and A level students work increasingly independently on self-driven, highly personal projects.
+At A level students work increasingly independently on self-driven, highly personal projects.
 Students are encouraged to challenge themselves conceptually and push materials, techniques and processes to their limits.
 Risk taking and innovation is key to success at this level.
 Critical study is an important aspect of the course, with students showing a mature appreciation of contemporary and historical practice.

 To progress onto level 3, a level 2 qualification in Art and Design is needed alongside a broad awareness and experience of art and design materials and processes.
 Students will understand how to build their own personal portfolio of work.